ory/sdk/clients/client/php/docs/Api/CourierApi.md

 # Ory\Client\CourierApi

+APIs for managing email and SMS message delivery.

 All URIs are relative to https://playground.projects.oryapis.com, except if the operation defines another base path.

 | Method | HTTP request | Description |